tqdm/tqdm/examples/paper.md

 customisable progress bars without any significant performance degradation even in the most demanding of scenarios.

+`tqdm` is intended to be used in frontends (giving end users a visual indication of progress of computations or data transfer).
+It is also useful for developers for debugging purposes, both as a profiling tool and also as a way of displaying logging information of an iterative task (such as error during training of machine learning algorithms).
+Due to its ease of use, the library is also an ideal candidate for inclusion in Python educational courses.
+For general (not necessarily Python) purposes, the command-line interface (CLI) mode further presents a useful tool for CLI users and system administrators monitoring data flow through pipes.

 # Features

 Exhaustive documentation may be found on the project's [home